jenkinsci/publish-over-cifs-plugin/README.md

 This plugin adds a build step to enable you to send files to a windows share during a build.

-Select "Send files to a windows share" from the "Add build step" drop down (pic below) and then configure just like [Configure a job to send files to a windows share](https://plugins.jenkins.io/publish-over/#configjob) below
+Select "Send files to a windows share" from the "Add build step" drop down (pic below) and then configure just like [Configure a job to send files to a windows share](#configure-a-job-to-send-files-to-a-windows-share)

+![]
+below

 ![cifs_builder](docs/images/cifs_builder.png)